lmorg/murex/docs/FAQ.supported-platforms.md

 **ArchLinux:**

-Ths is my primary dev platform so all features will work.
+This is my primary development platform so all features should work.

 **Debian:**

-There is a supported Docker container included in this project.
-All regression tests pass.
+Debian is automatically tested via Docker as part of the build tests.

 **Ubuntu:**

-_murex_ has been tested and works well
+_murex_ has been tested and works well.

+**CentOS:**

+CentOS is automatically tested via Docker as part of the build tests.

 ## OS X / Darwin

+Darwin is included as part of the automatic build tests however there has been no formal usability tests.
+This means _murex_ will compile and execute however I cannot make any guarantees about if all the features will function.

-Untested but I expect _murex_ to function.
-If you do encounter any problems then please raise an issue.
+If you do encounter any problems then please raise an issue on Github.

 ## FreeBSD

-_murex_ has been tested inside a 10.3-RELEASE AMD64 jail.
-All regression tests pass however there is a bug where some forked processes don't use the entire TTY screen while most others do (specifically `top`).
+_murex_ has been tested inside a 10.3-RELEASE AMD64 jail

-Aside that, FreeBSD support is considered very good.
+FreeBSD support is considered very good.

 ## OpenBSD

-Tested.
-Regression tests cannot be run because of `timeout` dependency however _murex_ does compile and run well - seems fully functional from a functional test.
+Tested on an earlier release of _murex_.
+Regression tests cannot be run because of `timeout` dependency however OpenBSD is included as part of the automated build tests.

+OpenBSD support is expected to be good but, as always, please log an issue via Github if you do encounter problems.

 ## NetBSD

-Untested but should compile.
+NetBSD is part of the automated build tests so _murex_ will compile on NetBSD.
+However no functional testing has been conducted on that particular platform.

 ## Windows

-Windows support should be there however I have not had access to a Windows environment for some time so there maybe some new bugs introduced since.
-The project may even fail to compile due to code refactoring that hasn't been correctly ported to the Windows _murex_ source.
-If you do have any issues then please raise an issue and I will investigate.

-Personally though, I would recommend running inside WSL anyway if just for the GNU Coreutils support.
+Windows is support and part of the automated build tests so will _murex_ will compile for that platform.
+However I have not had access to a Windows machine for some time so there maybe some new bugs introduced in recent versions.
+There is also the caveat that without a broad range of command line utilities (eg GNU coreutils) the usefulness of _murex_ is seriously diminished.
+There is some work underway to replicate some of the basics of coreutils as _murex_ builtins but that level of work is massive, thankless, and so obviously a low priority.
+Thus my recommendation is to run _murex_ inside WSL (Windows Subsystem for Linux) on Windows 10.
+However if native Windows really is your preference then _murex_ *should* function.

 ## Plan 9

 Not currently supported.
-There are a few differences in the `syscall` package which would lead me to believe that _murex_ will not compile.
-That's not to say that I wont ever support Plan 9 but it's not a feature I'm giving any priority to at present.
+There are a few differences in the `syscall` package which would lead me to believe that _murex_ will not even compile.
+That's not to say that I wont ever support Plan 9 in the future however it's not a feature I'm giving any priority to at present.

 # Other CPU architectures